gjm826f8/NUS-IT5007-Project/finalFullProject/README.md

 *You can test this section with userEmail: `johndoe@example.com` and password: `john`*
 * Access landing page and map view.
 * Once logged in, tenants can click on the button with their username in the upper right corner to access all tenant-permitted features in a drop-down list.
 * **Properties:** The page lists all the properties.
 Unlike this page in the above mode (namely 2.1.1), the user can also click the "heart" icon to change the status ("Like"/ "Dislike") of the property.
+On change of the status, `favorites` and `history` list of `tenants` collection will be updated at the back-end.
+System will fetch latest data.
 * **Favorites:** The page lists all the properties for which the tenant user have clicked on the "heart" icon.
 There is a slider to toggle between a detailed listing mode with images and a comparison mode that shows only the necessary information in a table.
 User can also click the "heart" icon to change the status ("Like"/ "Dislike") of the property.
+On change of the status, `favorites` and `history` list of `tenants` collection will be updated at the back-end.
+System will fetch latest data.
 * **History:** The page lists all the properties for which the tenant user has viewed.
 User can also click the "heart" icon to change the status ("Like"/ "Dislike") of the property.
+On change of the status, `favorites` list of `tenants` collection will be updated at the back-end.
+System will fetch latest data.
 * **My Profile:** In this page, users can update their profile and de-register their account.
 Validation is performed on all input fields.
 * **Log Out:** Users can log out of their accounts.
 #### 2.2.3 Logged in Agents